Roy Peak "heykids GOMLTheme Song"

 hey you kids GET OFF MY LAWN airs Sundays at 8 pm every week on WPNR 90.7FM in Utica, NY.

-The show is aimed at 25-50 year olds looking for music not supported by commercial radio.
+The show is aimed at everyone looking for music not supported by commercial radio.

 Broadcast from the campus of Utica College, WPNR reaches a 15-20 mile radius that encompasses the city of Utica and the surrounding suburbs of New Hartford, Whitesboro, Yorkville, New York Mills, and Oriskany.
 At any given point WPNR has a potential audience of over 100,000 listeners.